 1) Pirates prowl waterways where the targets are lucrative.

 2) “The geographic area where pirates prey must be one in which the risk level of detection is acceptable.”

 3) If possible, pirates have “safe havens” where they can “hide, seek repairs and obtain supplies.”

 Combating piracy takes good intelligence.
 The authors also offer this warning: Piracy “has never been reduced through any process of negotiation.”
 Historically, only armed force suppresses pirates.

-With the impact on commerce and security clear, it would be interesting to investigate why piracy has not achieved greater prominance in the news.
+With the impact on commerce and security clearance, it would be interesting to investigate why piracy has not achieved greater prominence in the news.
 It seems to have all the necessary attributes, except, perhaps, a perceived unitary backer.
-While "Islamic Terrorism" is perceived to be part of the Us vs Them scenario described by so many, mostly notably and unfortunately the President, there is no single Chief Pirate, Chief Propagandist Pirate, or ideological thread to build a fascinating singular story around.
+While “Islamic Terrorism” is perceived to be part of the Us vs Them scenario described by so many, most notably and unfortunately the President, there is no single Chief Pirate, Chief Propagandist Pirate, or ideological thread to build a fascinating singular story around.
 Is it possible the cruise ship attack was a lure to allow the TopCat mission?
-Or was it an chance opportunity?
+Or was it a chance opportunity?